Everest Base Camp Trek

 Tour Overview

 The Everest Base Camp Trek is a classic Himalayan trek that attracts trekkers from all over the world.
 The trek typically starts with a flight from Kathmandu to Lukla, the gateway to the Everest region.
 Trekkers ascend from Lukla via valleys, passing by Sherpa villages, suspension bridges, and diverse landscapes.
 Acclimatization days are part of the trek to enable trekkers to adjust to the high altitude.
 The last destination is Everest Base Camp, located at the foot of Mount Everest.
-A majority of trekkers also trek up Kala Patthar for panoramic views of Everest.
+Most trekkers also trek up Kala Patthar for panoramic views of Everest.
 The return normally takes the same route back to Lukla.

 Why do the EBC trek?